-DDSN undertakes specific measures to assure consumer health and safety, and to increase the quality of services and supports offered by its system of service providers through a variety of different methods.
+DDSN undertakes specific measures to assure consumer health, safety and welfare and to enhance the quality of services and supports offered through its statewide system of service providers utilizing a variety of methods.

 Risk Management - Risk management activities and programs strive to prevent negative occurrences in the lives of consumers.
 DDSN conducts many risk management activities using several different sources and measures.
 This is called purposeful redundancy which is used to assess from multiple angles the status of the health and welfare of the people DDSN supports.